Frequently Asked Questions

 Neuroscience Questions

-How do I add the Neuroscience minor?
+How do I declare the neuroscience minor?

-Where is the Neuroscience Undergraduate Office?
+Where is the Neuroscience Undergraduate Advising Office?

 What’s the difference between NEUROSC 198A/B and NEUROSC 199A/B?